ykskb/phrag/docs/mechanism.md

 <img src="./images/fk-transform.png" width="400px" />

+Also Phrag does not treat `many-to-many` relationships specially by skipping bridge table or in any other way.
+This is to keep Phrag's GraphQL simple by following what a database represents.

 ### SQL Queries

 N+1 problem is an anti-pattern where a relationship query is executed for every one of retrieved records.
 Phrag's query resolver translates nested query objects into a single SQL query, leveraging lateral join / correlated subqueries with JSON functions.